-A portion of the Company's project financing includes two projects that each utilize an interest rate swap instrument.
 During 2007, the Company entered into two fifteen-year interest rate swap contracts under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional principal amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
-The swaps cover initial notional amounts of \$13,080,607 and \$3,256,395, each a variable rate note at fixed interest rates of 5.4% and 5.3%, respectively, and expire in September 2023 and February 2021, respectively.
+The swaps cover initial notional amounts of \$13,080,607 and \$3,256,395, each a variable rate note at fixed interest rates of 5.4% and 5.3%, respectively, and expire in March 2024 and February 2021, respectively.
 These interest rate swaps qualified, but were not designated, as cash flow hedges until April 1, 2010.
 Since April 2010, they have been designated as hedges.
-Accordingly, the Company recognized the change in fair value of these derivatives in the condensed consolidated statements of income prior to April 1, 2010, and in the condensed consolidated statements of comprehensive income thereafter.
+Accordingly, the Company recognized the change in fair value of these derivatives in the condensed consolidated statements of (loss) income prior to April 1, 2010, and in the condensed consolidated statements of comprehensive (loss) income thereafter.
 Cash flows from derivative instruments were reported as operating activities in the condensed consolidated statements of cash flows.

 In March 2010, the Company entered into a fourteen-year interest rate swap contract under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
 The swap covers an initial notional amount of approximately \$27,900,000 variable rate note at a fixed interest rate of 6.99% and expires in December 2024.
+This swap was not designated as a hedge until March 2013.